 During the initial stages of the French Revolution there was growing support for the separation of church and state.
 Many of the contributing members of society from all social strata (the Third Estate), ranging from peasants at the lower end to merchants at the top, began to reject the Catholic Church because it was perceived as a tool of repression and subjugation.
 Several of the revolution’s leaders initially tried to completely distance French society from any degree of religious inclination.… Read the rest here

 The nature of revolutionaries is always emotional, and it is essential for all the revolutionaries.
 The French national anthem, La Marseillaise, was composed and completed in one night.
 The anthem calls directly for fighting against tyranny, with the core idea of retrieving liberty from the tyranny by “swords and shield.”
-As it is stated in the Declaration of the Rights of Man and of the Citizen, the “natural and imprescriptible” rights of man are “Liberty, Property, Security and Resistance of Oppression.”
-When a government cannot ensure these rights for its people, it ought to be replaced by a new one.… Read the rest here
+As it is stated in the Declaration of the Rights of Man and of the Citizen, the “natural and imprescriptible” rights of man are “Liberty, Property, Security and Resistance of Oppression.”… Read the rest here

 As the French Revolution began to transition from phase one, the Liberal Revolution, to the Revolution of War, Terror, and the Rise of Republican France, culture was extremely effected.
 In La Marseillaise, written by laude-Joseph Rouget de Lisle, he uses his song to call all citizens to arms to defend against “The roar of these savage soldiers” as